gboeing/ppde642/modules/05-geocoding-apis/README.md

-# Module 5: APIs and Geocoding
+# Module 5: APIs and Scraping

 We introduce working with APIs, geocoding, and scraping.